 Toys should be compact, easy to pack and baby’s favourites.
 My toys of choice were a Nuby ring and Sophie.
 Every baby loves Sophie!
 These both can be chewed on for teething, and provide a small amount of distraction when needed.
 We have shared our Sophie with other babies on many flights.

 Touch and Feel Book

 A book is always a nice distraction and can calm baby down if she is upset.
 I like touch and feel books because they keep baby entertained for longer.
 My girls’ loved the “That’s not my monster” and other Usborne touchy-feely books.

 Tips For Flying With A Baby

 Now that you’ve got the right stuff for the plane, make sure you’re prepared for everything else.
 Check out these 6 tips for flying with a baby super helpful too!

 Pin me for later:

-Check out my Tips on Flying with a Baby for some great advice for the plane!
+You can also check out my Tips on Flying with a Baby for some great advice for the plane!